CalyxOS/calyxos.org/pages/docs/guide/apps/index.md

 <img src="{{'/assets/images/osapps/aurora-store.png' | relative_url}}" />
 <div>
 [[Aurora Store]] is an **alternative client** to the standard **Google Play Store**.
 It uses the same standard catalog of apps and installs apps directly from the Google servers.
-* By default, Aurora Store accesses the Google app catalog anonymously.
+* Aurora Store provides the option to download and install applications without your Google account.
-* If you want to install paid apps, or if anonymous mode is not working, you can additionally enter your Google account credentials in the Aurora Store settings (paid apps don't always work).
+* If you want to install paid apps, or if anonymous mode is not working, you can additionally enter your Google account credentials in the Aurora Store settings (some paid apps may not work).
 * CalyxOS gives Aurora Store special privileges so that app updates can be automatically installed.
 New app installs and uninstalls still must be confirmed as normal.
 </div>
 </div>

 ## App Compatibility

-Many existing apps expect Google Play Services to be installed for the app to function properly.
-This is a problem, because Play Services is proprietary and leaks a ton of data to Google when you use it.
+Many Android apps today rely on Google Play Services to function properly.
+However, the Play Services is proprietary and leaks a ton of data to Google when you use it.

-The approach that CalyxOS takes is to use something called [[microG]], which is a open source replacement for many of the services and libraries provided by Play Services.
+The approach that CalyxOS takes is to use [[microG]], an open-source service, to enable apps and programs that need Google Play Services to function so that you can use them with privacy and anonymity.

 * **microG disabled**: This is the 100% de-Googled mode with no attempt to make apps work that expect Google services.
 Some apps will consume more battery without push notifications from Google.
 The presence of microG, even when disabled, will allow some apps to work that would not otherwise.
 * **microG enabled, Push notifications disabled**: In this mode, [[microG]] is used to implement the needed libraries to make many apps function, but in a way that does not send any information to Google.
 In some cases (e.g. location), privacy-respecting services are used in place of Google services.